dogezen/PyQmlSortFilterProxyModel/README.md

 Please refer to oKcerG's documentation for usage as much of this implementation is based on oKcerG's implementation.

+Note: the version of the qml exposed `SortFilterProxyModel` is `0.2` to match that of oKcerG's project so that existing .qml code from your projects can be re-used quickly.

 ## Components not (yet) ported

 - `ProxyRoles`